dakotak/dotfiles/README.md

 2. ./dotfiles/make.sh

 ## TODO ##
-* .bashrc
+### bashrc ###
 * Set the prompt path color based on permissions.
 * Add more git infromation (symbol and color representations
   * Is my branch ahead of the remote?
   * Does my brantch match the remote?

+### make.sh ###
+* Check to see if file exits in home directoy before attempting to move it
+* Add argument switches
+  * --force -f Overwrite any existing files in the home directory.